Connecting with clients’ emotions in uncertain times

 Feelings before actions

 Connecting with clients on an emotional level can generate valuable insights into how they make financial decisions in good times and in stressful times, and how they tend to react to uncertain market environments.
 Those insights can help you tailor a financial plan that better fits their needs and goals.
-Moreover, such connections can help earn your clients' trust.
+Plus, these connections can help earn your clients' trust.

 Realizing the role behavioral biases can play in your planning process will help you understand, identify and address these biases as they occur.
 Meanwhile, including behavioral finance principles in the planning process can help counter many of the most common biases.
-For instance, a well-diversified portfolio with a thoughtful asset allocation strategy can help provide protection against market disruptions and other challenges, giving clients more confidence that they don't need to take action in response to short-term market events.
+For instance, a well-diversified portfolio with a thoughtful asset allocation strategy can help provide protection against market disruptions and other challenges, giving clients more confidence to withstand the highs and lows of short-term market events.

-Connecting with your clients' emotions and developing a keen understanding of their behavioral tendencies can enhance the financial planning process.
+Connecting with your clients' emotions and developing an understanding of their behavioral tendencies can enhance the planning process.
 This part of a holistic planning approach can help improve clients' pursuit of their goals and lead to stronger relationships with those clients.

 Two things you can do today: